 #4 – Kitchen Employee Training on Proper Use of Equipment

-Use these restaurant-specific tips when addressing training in your kitchen fire safety plan:
+Use these restaurant-specific tips when addressing training in your commercial kitchen fire safety plan:

 Only with proper restaurant employee training and adherence to NFPA and OSHA fire-safety standards can you minimize risks and provide the best fire safety in restaurants.
 Prioritize customer and staff safety with routine training and a restaurant employee training checklist